Amuz3d/CTF-Writeups/README.md

 CTF-Writeups
 Welcome to my collection of Capture The Flag (CTF) writeups.
 This repository serves as a dual-purpose project: a personal archive of my growth in cybersecurity and a structured learning resource for others.
 My current goal is to get OSCP certified.
+This list of machines are all on the Lain Kusanagi list of recommended boxes for the OSCP.

 📁 Repository Goal
 I am currently documenting my journey through platforms like HackTheBox and TryHackMe.
 These writeups are "washed" and refined through an LLM to ensure they are clear, readable, and educational—specifically tailored for a friend I am mentoring in the basics of penetration testing.